Samagra-Development/Samagra-Website/src/pages/team/index.md

       Code 2021 contributing to FOSSology and has also worked with several startups previously.

       Shruti is passionate about automation and contributing to OpenSource.
 An opportunity to leverage her tech skills to build OpenSource products for governments brought her to Samagra.
+Currently, she is part of the SamagraX team.
     image: /img/shruti_g_7659.jpg
     linkedInProfile: https://www.linkedin.com/in/shruti-ag/
     name: Shruti Agarwal
-    project: .
+    project: SamagraX
   - bio: >-
       Shubhajeet holds an MBA from Indian Institute of Management, Lucknow and a Bachelor’s degree in Mechanical Engineering from Kalinga Institute of